integration01/cloud-engineers/EXACS-README.md

 ![VCN-Subnet](images/VCN-NSG-Egress.png)

 ### Client VM
 In your VCN, use the established security list or NSG to ensure connectivity.
-In the exampel below, the NSG is added to the VM, ensuring egress to the ExaCS client range:
+In the example below, the NSG is added to the VM, ensuring egress to the ExaCS client range:

 ![VCN-Subnet](images/ExaCS-Client-VM-NSG.png)